Howden Joinery Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Howden Joinery

 Howden Joinery Group PLC operates in the home improvement industry, primarily focusing on the design, manufacture, and sale of kitchens and joinery products.
-The company targets trade professionals and builders, providing high-quality products and services to meet the needs of its market.
+The company is known for its market focus on trade professionals, providing high-quality kitchen solutions and related products.

 Technical Sentiment Signal: Strong Buy